nikitaapraj/weather-api/weather-api-docs/points.md

 `relativeLocation`: Location details.
 Includes coordinates, city name, state name, etc.

-`forecastZone`: URL for the locaiton's forecast zone.
+`forecastZone`: URL for the location's forecast zone.

 `county`: URL for the location's county.

-`fireWeatherZone`: URL for the location's firezon.
+`fireWeatherZone`: URL for the location's firezone.

 `timeZone`: Timezone for the location.